VMware Cloud on AWS

 Today, we are announcing that Aria Operations for Logs SaaS will be deprecated as a log analysis and archival tool, but log forwarding functionality will remain available for VMC customers to forward their SDDC logs.
 VMC customers will be able to configure log forwarding for their SDDC audit logs to any supported endpoint.
 Customers can then configure a logging tool/solution of their choice to store and analyze the logs.
 The logging solution for log storage and analysis must be independently acquired and is not included with VMware Cloud on AWS.

-As part of this change, VMC will introduce an updated log forwarding UI from within the existing Aria Operations for Logs SaaS console on May 1, 2025.
-Customers will have 90 days, until July 31, 2025, to create new log forwarding configurations.
+As part of this change, VMC introduced an updated log forwarding UI from within the existing Aria Operations for Logs SaaS console on May 1, 2025.
+Customers have 90 days, until July 31, 2025, to create new log forwarding configurations.
 The full Aria Operations for Logs SaaS product experience will remain available until July 31, 2025, but after that date, customers will only have access to log forwarding configurations, log forwarding agents, system alerts, and API keys.
 All other product functionality, including access to indexed and non-indexed partitions, will be removed.
-This update is only applicable to the VMware Cloud on AWS commercial service.

 Frequently Asked Questions